T Shirt Design for Real

 2. Demonstrate a rubbing transfer technique, while explaining that this is the process they will use to continue their designs and incorporate other people’s designs with theirs.

-3. Groups show all work to each other and then picks one they think works best in accommodating their chosen character type.
+3. Groups show all work to each other and then pick one they think works best in accommodating their chosen character type.
 They have five minutes to refine the design and re-draw it larger.
 (Note: Possible opportunity for quick lesson in grid work enlarging.)

 4. All groups show designs with two people from each group presenting the designs to class.